iconify/iconify/README.md

 -   [React demo](./components-demo/react-demo/) - demo for React component.
 Run `npm run dev` to start demo.
 -   [Next.js demo](./components-demo/nextjs-demo/) - demo for React component with Next.js.
 Run `npm run dev` to start demo.
--   [Vue 3 demo](./components-demo/vue-demo/) - demo for Vue 3 component.
+-   [Vue demo](./components-demo/vue-demo/) - demo for Vue component.
 Run `npm run dev` to start demo.
--   [Nuxt 3 demo](./components-demo/nuxt3-demo/) - demo for Vue 3 component with Nuxt.
+-   [Nuxt demo](./components-demo/nuxt3-demo/) - demo for Vue component with Nuxt.
 Run `npm run dev` to start demo.
--   [Vue 2 demo](./components-demo/vue2-demo/) - demo for Vue 2 component.
-Run `npm run build` to build demo and `npm run serve` to start it.
 -   [Svelte demo with Vite](./components-demo/svelte-demo-vite/) - demo for Svelte component using Vite.
 Run `npm run dev` to start demo.
 -   [SvelteKit demo](./components-demo/sveltekit-demo/) - demo for SvelteKit, using Svelte component on the server and in the browser.
 Run `npm run dev` to start the demo.
--   [Ember demo](./components-demo/ember-demo/) - demo for Ember component.
-Run `npm run build` to build demo and `npm run start` to start it.

 ### Plugins